chrislayco/chrislayco.github.io/index.md

 ---
 layout: splash

-title: christoffer layco
+title: " "
 excerpt: "welcome to my portfolio, where i keep all my cool things"
 header:
-  overlay_image: /assets/images/boids_thumbnail.png
+  overlay_image: /assets/images/art_boids/banner.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   actions:
     - label: "latest work"